Laxative abuse — Any side effects?

 Dear A concerned friend,

-Your friend is very fortunate to have a friend like you who cares about her so much.
-It is true that using laxatives to try to control weight and/or using laxatives for an extended period of time is commonly associated with eating disorders and may lead to very negative health consequences.
+Your friend is very fortunate to have a pal like you who cares about her so much.
+To speak to the issue at hand, laxatives don't contribute to sustained weight loss and aren't recommended to be used for controlling weight.
+It's true that using laxatives to try to control weight is commonly associated with eating disorders, and using them for extended periods of time in excess can lead to a number of health concerns, some of which can be life-threatening.

-- Electrolyteimbalance.
-Electrolytes are minerals (sodium, potassium, calcium, etc.) that are in body fluids in very precise amounts and ratios.
+- Electrolyte imbalance: Electrolytes are minerals (sodium, potassium, calcium, etc.) that are in body fluids in very precise amounts and ratios.
 Electrolytes are responsible for proper functioning of nerves and muscles.
-Laxative abuse can upset a person's electrolyte balance and cause improper functioning of vital organs, like the heart!
+Laxative abuse can upset a person's electrolyte balance and cause improper functioning of vital organs, such as the heart.

-- Laxativedependence.
-This is when the colon requires larger and larger doses of laxatives to produce bowel movements.
-People often become so dependent on laxatives that their body loses the ability to produce bowel movements on it's own without the aid of laxatives.
+- Laxative dependence: This is when the colon requires larger and larger doses of laxatives to produce bowel movements.
+People can often become so dependent on laxatives that their body loses the ability to produce bowel movements on its own without the aid of laxatives.

-Abusing laxatives in an attempt to control body weight is generally a sign of a serious eating disorder.
-The psychological issues involved with eating disorders are intense and are best addressed with the help of a psychologist or other health care provider.
-You might want to tell your friend that you are worried about her and urge her to seek appropriate care.
-Consider sharing with your friend that a psychologist or other health care practitioner may have something interesting to say and she should go just to check it out.
-If your friend doesn't like the individual, she could always try another one.
+Abusing laxatives in an attempt to control body weight may be a sign of an eating disorder.
+The psychological issues involved with eating disorders are intense and are best addressed with the help of a mental health professional or other health care provider.
+You might want to tell your friend that you're worried about her and encourage her to seek appropriate care.
+Consider sharing with your friend that she may benefit from checking out those resources, and if she wants some support, you could even offer to go with her.

-Some temporary symptoms that may occur when your friend decides to stop using the laxatives include:
+Some temporary symptoms that may occur if and when your friend decides to stop using the laxatives include:

 - Temporary weight gain (due to fluid retention)

-These symptoms can be especially disturbing to a person with weight issues/eating disordered thoughts.
-The body will take some time to adjust back to a natural state of regulating its own bowel movements, but be reassured that your friend's body will adjust in time.
-In the meantime healthy eating habits, getting enough fiber, drinking plenty of water and getting some regular physical activity can all help the body regain control in regulating itself.
+These symptoms can be especially disturbing to a person who has concerns with their weight.
+The body will take some time to adjust back to a natural state of regulating its own bowel movements, but your friend's body will likely adjust over time after stopping the laxative use.
+In the meantime, healthy eating habits, getting enough fiber, drinking plenty of water and getting some regular physical activity can all help the body regain control in regulating itself.

 Best wishes to you and your friend!